 Where Can I Buy MREs?

-There are various places you can buy MREs, from online distributors to shady dealers.
+You can buy MREs in various places, from online distributors to shady dealers.
 We’d always recommend buying from a retailer you can trust.
-To make things easy, we’ve compiled a list of the cheapest places to buy MREs online.
+We’ve compiled a list of the cheapest places to buy MREs online to simplify things.

 If you’re on a budget, follow a special diet, or want to control exactly what’s going into your food, you can make your own MREs.
 Check out our guide on making your own survival MREs for instructions.
 Also, remember that MREs are only suitable for short-term emergencies – read are MREs healthy?